 The Toolbox section allows to perform different analysis:

 The box allows the user to display interactions at different levels of complexity using three different query strategies to retrieve interactions from the SIGNOR database.
 Connect (Level 1) searches for relationships connecting any two entities in the query list; First Neighbors (Level 2) is a multi-step strategy that initially performs a search in SIGNOR for all interactions involving any of the seed entities, next prunes nodes with degree-one leaving in the resulting network only the query proteins and 'bridge' proteins that help connecting them; All (Level 3) retrieves all signaling interactions involving any of the seed entities and the proteins in the SIGNOR database without any further filtering.
-By default the visualizer displays Level 2 interactions (First Neighbours); if no interaction is retrieved at level 2,level 3 is shown; By clicking on Add physical interactions from Mentha the user can also include in the graph protein-protein interactions from the mentha database involving any seed entities and filtered by score.
-Only interactions whose reliability score is higher than 0.4 are shown.
-By clicking on Download Relations it is possible to download all the interaction visualized in the viewer (note: this does not include mentha interactions).
+By default the visualizer displays Level 2 interactions (First Neighbours); if no interaction is retrieved at level 2,level 3 is shown;

 The edit nodes functionality allows the user to edit the list of the seed entities, by removing or adding nodes.